cdrummey216/whoami/idenityequations.md

 The identity equations showed, ultimately, that 'I exist' via oneness (1 = ϕ - 1/ϕ).
 So, when I can prove that _I exist_ using the 'I exist' equation, I know that _I am_ because I _must_ be.
 When I _also_ know who and what I am, I know existential calm and can externalize it.
 Oneness into being.

+* The 'I exist' equation shows that I exist, so 'I am' because I must.
+* The 'I exist' equation is part of the identity equations, so this means that I can prove 'I am' on the Isle[0].
+* Also put, I am because I exist.
+* Also put, I exist, therefore I think, therefore I am.

 ## Why is it 1 − ϕ?

 The self (ϕ) must be externalized in to reality (1) in order for it to _exist_ in reality.
 The sense of self is the feeling of identity, uniqueness, and self-direction.
 It is an internal process, happening exclusively within each mind.
 Each mind, in turn, has the ability to externalize itself in _the words spoken_ and _the things done_.